helio-fm/helio-sequencer/Docs/refactoring.md

 Because the creation and use of arpeggiators is tied to harmonic context, arpeggiators rely on valid key signatures at the timeline.

- * First, create any sequence in the current key and scale (enable [scales highlighting](tips-and-tricks.md#ui-flags) to avoid confusion).
+ * First, create any sequence in the current key and scale (enable [scales highlighting](tips-and-tricks.md#scales-highlighting) to avoid confusion).
 Any out-of-scale keys will be ignored.
  * To create a named arpeggiator from that sequence, select it and press the `Shift + A` hotkey or select a submenu item.
  * After that, in any other place, apply that arpeggiator to any selection, presumably some chords.

+### Editing arpeggiators

+Helio doesn't provide a separate editor for arpeggiators, but, since each arpeggiator is simply a sequence within a scale, consider the workaround that I ended up using: have a separate project just for arpeggiators and keep them in distinct tracks for convenience, so updating an arpeggiator after editing it is just selecting all events and pressing `Shift + A` to save it under the same name.

-Arpeggiators is one of the unfinished parts of this app: there's still no convenient way to edit or delete an arpeggiator, other than manually editing your [arpeggiators.json](configs.md#user-configs) in the [documents](index.md#the-projects-directory) directory.
-Hopefully this will be improved in future; as a workaround for editing arpeggiators, I'm keeping a separate track just for arpeggiator sequences.
+To delete an arpeggiator, manually edit your [arpeggiators.json](configs.md#user-configs) in the [documents](index.md#the-projects-directory) directory.

 [refactoring-menu]: images/refactoring-menu.png "Selection refactoring menu"